Go to the Students section

 Academic journals are key sources for your Politics and IR studies.
 They publish articles which are written by specialists in the field and provide an insight into current thinking, debate and research.
 They can also cover a specific topic in depth, e.g. a case study.

-NB We do not have access to all the journals on these databases.
-To check our holdings of a specific journal, go to the Library home page and select E-journal titles then type in the title of the journal.
+We also have access to some - but not all - of the journals in these publisher collections.
+To check our holdings of a specific journal, go to the Library home page and select Journal titles, then type in the title of the journal.

-Oxford Reference Online This is a collection of Oxford University Press reference books on a variety of subjects including Politics.
-Individual titles from the collection are also listed on the Library Catalogue and on Discover.
-Sources include:
+This is a collection of Oxford University Press reference books on a variety of subjects including Politics.
+Individual titles from the collection are also listed on on